 Remember, although you may be calm, large groups may panic when faced with an emergency.
 Use your crisis management plan to help keep unanticipated situations under your control or consult with a professional for help.

-It’s a smart idea to work with venues that hold the Global Biorisk Advisory Council® (GBAC) STAR™ accreditation.
+A smart strategy is to work with venues that hold the Global Biorisk Advisory Council® (GBAC) STAR™ accreditation.
 This program is viewed as the gold standard for cleaning and outbreak prevention, response, and recovery in the events industry.
 The program provides venues with expert-led training and assesses their readiness for bio-risk situations like COVID-19 and other illnesses.

 5. Share safety and security protocols with exhibitors and attendees.